WebAssembly/component-model/design/mvp/CanonicalABI.md

 This document defines the Canonical ABI used to convert between the values and functions of components in the Component Model and the values and functions of modules in Core WebAssembly.
-See the [AST explainer](Explainer.md) for a walkthrough of the static structure of a component and the [async explainer](Async.md) for a high-level description of the async model being specified here.
+See the [AST explainer](Explainer.md) for a walkthrough of the static structure of a component and the [concurrency explainer] for a high-level description of the concurrency model being specified here.

 * [Introduction](#introduction)
 * [Embedding](#embedding)